 Purpose

 The most important thing to consider before choosing an optic is what you’ll use the rifle for.
-For example, home defense rifles won’t require long-range optics.

-So start with figuring out the purpose of your build.
+So, start with figuring out the purpose of your build.

 Price